InternetHealthReport/.github/profile/README.md

 6. Rebase your branch with the master branch
 7. Submit your Pull Request so that we can review it

 Please submit your issues and pull request while following the automated template.
-During the contributing phase abide by the Contributing Guidelines and Code of Conduct.
+During the contributing phase abide by the <a href="https://github.com/InternetHealthReport/.github/blob/main/CONTRIBUTING.md">Contributing Guidelines</a> and <a href="https://github.com/InternetHealthReport/.github/blob/main/CODE_OF_CONDUCT.md">Code of Conduct</a>.

 ---